inbarbahnof/BombJack/README.md

 New Addition:

-Now, players have the ability to shoot at ghosts at any moment during gameplay.
+Now, players have the ability to shoot at ghosts at a given moment during gameplay.

 Control Scheme: